-Significance, conditions: the Goldmuskateller was adopted as a permissible variety for Austria in 2018.
-It prefers warm and frost-free sites with calcareous soils.
+Goldmuskateller became an approved grape variety for wine production in Austria in 2018.
+It prefers a warm and frost-free vineyard with calcareous soil.

 (as a proportion of the variety’s total area)